Interested in Becoming a Part of the Missionary Church?

 You have an intruding bureaucracy looking over your shoulder

 There is a mutual accountability within the family of the Missionary Church, but there is also a trust relationship that is carefully respected.
-The local church under the pastor’s leadership has a monthly report responsibility to the district and an annual report to the denominational office.
+The local church under the pastor’s leadership has a report responsibility to the Region, district or Network and an annual report to the denominational office.
 The local church, however, is ultimately responsible to God for its integrity, honesty and faithfulness to biblical truth.

 You are an independent church

 The Scripture teaches inter-dependence, not independence (1 Corinthians 12:12-26).
 Mutual accountability is not only needed among individual believers, but also among churches.
-The Missionary Church is organized so that each church governs its own local ministry, while at the same time having a voluntary submission to the counsel, guidance and authority given to district and denominational leaders.
-The district and denominational leaders are chosen by the pastors and representatives of the local churches.
+The Missionary Church is organized so that each church governs its own local ministry, while at the same time having a voluntary submission to the counsel, guidance and authority given to the leadership that is in place to serve them.
+These leaders are chosen by the pastors and representatives of the local churches.

 A bundle of new restrictions